 Applicants who do not have a local connection and who do not meet all other conditions will not be eligible to join the Register.

 Joining the Register is subject to payment of a fee to Allerdale Borough Council.
-The fee differs according to which part of the Register you are eligible to join.
 You do not have to pay until we have confirmed which part of the Register you will join.

 |Renewal Fee (annual)||£11|

-If you join Part 1 of the Register, we will let you know when permission has been granted on a plot that the current owner does not want to develop.
-We will also offer support and advice on funding opportunities, including the Self-build and Custom Housebuilding Grant.
+If you join part 1 of the Register, we will get an idea of the self-build plots needed in Allerdale, and will keep you up to date on future developments.
+We are building up a plot-matching service which holds details of plots with planning permission that the current owner does not want to develop.
+We also offer support and advice on funding opportunities, including the Self-build and Custom Housebuilding Grant.

-To apply for entry to the Allerdale Borough Council self-build and custom housebuilding register, please complete the appropriate form.
+To apply for entry to the Self-Build and Custom Housebuilding register, please complete the appropriate form.

 For information about the evidence provided by the Self-build and Custom Housebuilding Register, please go to the Self-build Register - Information page.